gepetto503/online-store/README.md

 ## Firebase Credentials

+File with api keys is gitignored, you'll have to creat your own with your own credentials.
+Here's how:

 Make a free account at Firebase's website.

 Once you've created an account, you should be taken to a user dashboard area, with an option to Create a New Project.
 Select this option, provide a name for your new project, and select your Country/region from the drop-down menu.